smuenzel/c11parser-ng/README.md

 C11parser-ng
 ============

-##### A correct C89/C90/C99/C11/C18 parser written using Menhir, Sedlex and OCaml
+##### A potentially correct C89/C90/C99/C11/C18 parser written using Menhir, Sedlex and OCaml

-Based on the original C11parser by Jacques-Henri Jourdan and François Pottier, see README.orig.md for details.
+Based on the original (correct) C11parser by Jacques-Henri Jourdan and François Pottier, see README.orig.md for details.

 This version converts the original lexer to sedlex and changes many of the menhir